 Learn something new every day More Info... by email

 A tonsil crypt is a pocket or pit on the surface of the tonsil that is present at birth.
 Most tonsil crypts shrink within a few months, but in some cases crevices might form, leading to bacterial infection and bad breath.
-Chronic tonsillitis may cause a cheesy substance to lodge in a tonsil crypt, which sometimes develops into small stones.
-There are several methods for cleaning tonsil crypts, but the only way to prevent them from returning is through a tonsillectomy.
+Chronic tonsillitis may cause a cheesy substance to lodge in a tonsil pit, which sometimes develops into small stones.
+There are several methods for cleaning tonsil pits, but the only way to prevent them from returning is through a tonsillectomy.

 Experts believe tonsils serve a purpose only during the first year of life, by forming antibodies to fight bacteria that enter the body through the mouth.
 Once immunity is complete, tonsils no longer provide any useful function, according to doctors who specialize in ear, nose, and throat disorders.
 Children who have had their tonsils removed do not suffer from an inability to ward off infections, these doctors say.

 When small stones appear in a tonsil crypt, they are called tonsilloliths.
 They contain sulfa, which emits a foul smell similar to the odor of rotten eggs.
 The patient not only suffers from bad breath, but might also experience difficulty swallowing because he or she feels like there is an obstruction at the back of the throat.